gaf3/hundoword/README.md

   * student
   * achievement
   * word
-  * hold - Whether attained or yielded
+  * held - Whether attained or yielded
   * at - The date and time of the progress

 ## Achievements / Games